 |

-Jimmy was unable to get the tractor re-registered on its original English registration plate as the records needed to do so had been lost.
-However, with a bit of detective work and proof of the date of manufacture backed up by a letter from a source recognised by the Driver and Vehicle Licence Agency (NI), in this case a member of the Scottish Tractor Club, Jimmy was able to get a new modern Co.
+The owner was unable to get the tractor re-registered on its original English registration plate as the records needed to do so had been lost.
+However, with a bit of detective work and proof of the date of manufacture backed up by a letter from a source recognised by the Driver and Vehicle Licence Agency (NI), in this case a member of the Scottish Tractor Club, the owner was then able to get a new modern Co.
 Down number plate.
 (It is not possible to get age related number plates in Northern Ireland.)

 So JVD463 was transformed into OJZ4520.